 Wytheville Community College conducts faculty in-service training which includes topical items as to campus safety, emergency evacuation and crime prevention training.
-Faculty also participate in the "Not Anymore" on -line sexual assault and domestic violence recognition and preventive training.
 WCC also provides annual internet safe use and best practice (GLS - Global Learning Systems).

 Students are informed about ways to ensure their individual safety in the classroom as well.
 All faculty members provide instruction to students (through the course syllabus, verbal instruction, or both) regarding evacuation routes, receiving emergency notifications, lockdown procedures, and other safety topics.
 Students enrolled in SDV 100 and SDV 101 are required to complete the student version of the "Not Anymore" program.